 - RESNET Certified Rating Field Inspector (RFI) – preparing for this certification will provide the RFI Candidate training on energy usage in a home, creating scaled sketches, gathering energy usage data in the field, proper use of infiltration and duct leakage testing equipment and understanding of basic residential construction techniques and materials.
 The RFI Candidate must take and pass the Combustion Appliance Zone simulation test.
 A Rating Field Inspector works under a Certified HERS Rater who is responsible to complete the RFI’s certification by overseeing their performance in the field while they gather data for three Home Energy Ratings.
 Information on recommended RFI Training courses can be found here.

 - RESNET Certified Energy Modeler - This class teaches the data points that must be gathered and input into Rating software to generate an accurate energy model.
 It includes reading plans, calculating building dimensions, energy modeling of the structural components, mechanical systems and equipment, on-site energy generation, on-site test results, lighting, appliances, and other building information.
 It provides information about the accredited energy modeling software tools and generating and interpreting HERS Rating reports.
 This is a brand-new certification designation.
-Course link will be available soon.
+Learn more about the energy modeler certification and course here.

 - RESNET Certified HERS Rater – this class will add training on heat load calculations, reading and working with building plans, proper use of certified software, climate zones, advanced construction techniques, thermal bypass and insulation installation inspections and reporting.
 To complete certification, two simulated ratings, one simulated combustion appliance zone safety testing session, and one rigorous written exam must be taken and passed and five probationary ratings must be satisfactorily performed within one year as an internship with a Quality Assurance Provider.
 Learn more about becoming a HERS Rater here.